-5. CHEMISTRY EXCELLENCE SCHOLARSHIP
+(RA) CHEMISTRY EXCELLENCE SCHOLARSHIP

 Scholarships of \$1,000 will be awarded each year to a limited number of full-time first-year or returning students who are enrolled in the 4-year Bachelor of Science degree program with a major in Chemistry.
-Eligible applicants will have achieved an average of 80% or better in high school entrance marks, or have achieved a 3.5 grade point average (GPA) in the previous (full-time) year of study in the program.
+Eligible applicants will have achieved an average of 80% or better in high school entrance marks, or have achieved a 3.5 G.P.A. in the previous (full-time) year of study in the program.